South Sudan emergency

 The majority of the refugees are women and children, many of whom flee across the border alone.
 Often, they arrive weak and malnourished.
 When the rainy season comes, their needs are compounded by flooding, food shortages and disease.

-Inside South Sudan, nearly two million people are displaced internally, while outside the country there are now two million South Sudanese refugees, mainly in Ethiopia, Sudan, and Uganda.
+Inside South Sudan, nearly two million people are displaced while outside the country there are now over two million South Sudanese refugees, mainly in Ethiopia, Sudan, and Uganda.
 Many fear imminent attack or struggle with food insecurity.
-Uganda currently hosts the most South Sudanese refugees, having taken in more than one million.

 As instability and violence in South Sudan continue, those who have fled urgently need protection, shelter and medical care.
 UNHCR is striving to restore hope to thousands who have been uprooted.
 However, without further funding and support, we will struggle to provide even the most basic assistance.
-UNHCR is calling on donors to provide US$883.5 million for South Sudan refugee operations, of which 28 per cent has been funded (as of 7 August 2017).
+UNHCR is calling on donors to provide US$782.7 million for the South Sudan situation in 2018, of which 43 per cent has been funded as of October 2018.